 - We have a range of policies in place to support parents during the school closures, including a new school closure leave policy.
-We always encourage any colleague who needs help to ask for it.

 - We have made two mental wellbeing tools, Headspace and SilverCloud, available to all our 300,000 UK colleagues free for the next 12 months.

 - We always encourage any colleague who needs help to ask for it.
 Our line managers are receiving regular updates to ensure they have all the latest information and resources available.